AlaskaAirlines/auro-popover/demo/demo.md

 In these examples the structure of the HTML uses the slot element to pull the trigger HTML into the scope of the outer shadow DOM element.

-Note that in these examples the popover content will persist as the user moves their mouse off of the trigger and over the popover content.

 <div class="exampleWrapper">
   <auro-popover for="button1">